DS-100/sp22/grad_proj/gradproject.md

 #### Dataset B: Impact on Health Care <a name="1-b"></a>

 This dataset contains reports from the Household Pulse Survey launched by NCHS in partnership with the U.S. Census Bureau; it focuses on how COVID-19 has affected survey correspondents' mental health and their access to health care.
 In addition, it provides statistics on usage of telemedicine by healthcare providers.
-You can access all the data [here](https://data100.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https://github.com/DS-100/sp21&urlpath=tree/sp21/grad_proj/Topic%201%20-%20Covid%2019&branch=main) within `Dataset_B.zip` on DataHub:
+You can access all the data [here](TBD) within the `Dataset B` directory on DataHub:

 * `nchs_covid_indicators_of_anxiety_depression.csv` contains survey estimates of responses to questions that are indicators of anxiety or depression based on reported frequency of symptoms within the past week. ([documentation](https://data.cdc.gov/NCHS/Indicators-of-Anxiety-or-Depression-Based-on-Repor/8pt5-q6wp))
 * `nchs_covid_mental_health_care.csv` contains survey estimates of responses to questions that ask if participants have accessed mental health care in the past 4 weeks. ([documentation](https://data.cdc.gov/NCHS/Mental-Health-Care-in-the-Last-4-Weeks/yni7-er2q))